 Participants/Inclusion and exclusion criteria:

-Individuals will randomly assigned to two groups to receive 1000 mg/day curcumin-piperine supplement or placebo for 12 weeks.
+Individuals will be randomly assigned to two groups to receive the curcumin-piperine supplement (1000 mg/day of curcumin and 10 mg/day of piperine) or placebo (1010 mg of maltodextrin) for 2 weeks.

 Main outcome variables: